 The Warcraft universe is incredible and has millions of fans, but a Massively Multiplayer Online Role-Playing Game is rarely the best media through which to tell a story.

-This is why a third person RPG like the Witcher or Skyrim games set in the Warcraft universe would be incredible, either where you play as a known and beloved character or a brand new story where you interact with the world you know and love.
+This is why a third-person RPG like the Witcher or Skyrim games set in the Warcraft universe would be incredible, either where you play as a known and beloved character or a brand new story where you interact with the world you know and love.

-Likelihood of this happening is next to none, but that won’t keep me from hoping for it every single Blizzcon.
+The likelihood of this happening is next to none, but that won’t keep me from hoping for it every single Blizzcon.

 They could also go with Starcraft for this project, but I would personally prefer the Warcraft setting, but either could potentially be fantastic.

-2. Diablo 4 or Brand New Diablo Game
+2. Diablo 4

 1. Warcraft 4

 Very few gaming announcements in the world would create as much hype as the reveal of Warcraft 4.
 Warcraft 3 is one of the most beloved games of all time.
-It had an outstanding campaign, impressive cinematics, good competitive gameplay and last but not least, an excellent map editor.
-The Map editor even gave birth to one of the biggest gaming genre’s in the world, MOBA’s.
+It had an outstanding campaign, impressive cinematics, good competitive gameplay, and, last but not least, an excellent map editor.
+The Map editor even gave birth to one of the biggest gaming genres in the world, MOBA’s.